 \subsection{Preliminaries on Layer Groups}

-The layer groups are the three-dimensional analogues of the wallpaper groups: they describe the symmetries of patterns that are periodic in two directions (doubly periodic) but may vary transversely across a finite thickness.
-They act by isometries in the thickened plane $\mathbb{R}^2 \times I$, where $I$ denotes the unit interval.
+The layer groups are the three-dimensional analogues of the wallpaper groups: they describe the symmetries of patterns that are periodic in two directions (doubly periodic) but not necessarily periodic in the transverse direction.
+They act by isometries in the thickened plane $\mathbb{R}^2 \times \mathbb{R}$, which we consider centered in the plane $z=0$.
 As in the planar case, a layer group admits a planar lattice of translations, but the additional transverse direction introduces symmetry operations not present in two dimensions.
 They form one of the crystallographic subperiodic families, consisting of three-dimensional crystallographic groups with only two independent translational directions.
-There are exactly $80$ layer groups \cite{ITE-layer}.
+There are exactly $80$ layer groups~\cite{ITE-layer}.

 To encode these symmetry operations in a compact and topologically meaningful way, we introduce Conway-inspired symbols adapted to the layer-group setting.
-Each symbol encodes the topological effect of the corresponding isometry on the quotient $(\mathbb{R}^{2}\times I)/G$, generalizing the role played by orbifold symbols in two dimensions.
-For vertical mirror planes, glide planes, rotations about axes perpendicular to the layer, and the case of pure translations, we retain the planar symbols, namely $*$, $\times$, $n =2,3,4,6$, and $o$, respectively.
-Figure~\ref{fig:symbols} illustrates the newly introduced symbols.
+Each symbol encodes the corresponding orbifold feature in the quotient $(\mathbb{R}^{2}\times \mathbb{R})/L$, generalizing the role played by orbifold symbols in two dimensions.
+For vertical mirror planes, glide planes, rotations about axes perpendicular to the layer, and pure translations, we retain the planar symbols, namely $*$, $\times$, $n=2,3,4,6$, and $o$, respectively.
+Fig.~\ref{fig:symbols} illustrates the newly introduced symbols.